icp4a/automation-decision-services-samples/practice/DecisionLogic/step2/description.md

     set decision to APS-C ;
 ```

 The second missing rule describes the second case listed above (photographers in portrait photography with low budget).
 The generated missing rule has a meaningful condition, but no meaningful action.
-ADS simply puts in the default value of the type of the decision node.
+Decision Intelligence simply puts in the default value of the type of the decision node.
 For sensor format, this is APS-C. The generated rule has a comment inviting the rule author to choose a meaningful value:

 ```
 if